lukaschoebel/LUMOS/README.md

 # LUMOS

 > Happiness can be found, even in the darkest of times, if one only remembers to turn on the light.
-> *J. K. Rowling*
+> **J. K. Rowling**

-Utilized for turning on the light, this repository serves to collect useful things that should be remembered.
+Turning on the light is the objective of this repository.
+Here, I want to collect useful things that should be remembered.
 (WIP)

 ## Content